Notes on the Geography of Egypt: Tomb of Userhet

 Userhet goes hunting.
 He's shown as an infallible shot and so comfortable in the chariot that he doesn't even hold on.
 Instead, he wears the reins around his waist.

-On a more prosaic and informative note, cattle gambol at the top, are driven on the middle level, and are branded at the lower right.
+On a more factual note, cattle gambol at the top, are driven on the middle level, and are branded at the lower right.

 At the top, more gamboling calfs; below, their legs are tied and they are forced into order; at the base, baskets of grain are brought forward for counting.